 The report also revealed that when Filipinos go online, they tend to take their time.
 They spend about nine hours every day, on average, checking their social media accounts, browsing websites, and doing other online activities.
 With an active community online, the Philippines has a vast untapped market of consumers that businesses — no matter the industry — should start focusing on today.

 That said, we have found that certain industries reap more benefits from digital marketing than others.
 These industries have an enormous market online, making them more than ready to play big in the digital marketing game.
 Here are some of them:

-Right now, the Philippines e-commerce industry has the lowest retail sales share among e-commerce markets in Southeast Asia.
+Right now, e-commerce in the Philippines has the lowest retail sales share among e-commerce markets in Southeast Asia.
 But it shows great potential due to the country’s rising middle class, young population, and, of course, the huge volume of online users.